greenelab/deep-review/all-sections.md

-developed a one-shot learning network [@P4ixsM8i] to address the reality that most practical chemical screening studies are unable to provide the thousands or millions of training compounds that are needed to train larger multitask networks.
+developed a one-shot learning network [@P4ixsM8i] to address the reality that most practical chemical screening studies are unable to provide the thousands or millions of training compounds that are needed to train larger multi-task networks.
 Using graph convolutions to featurize chemicals, the network learns an embedding from compounds into a continuous feature space such that compounds with similar activities in a set of training tasks have similar embeddings.
-The approach is evaluated in an extremely challenging setting where the embedding is learned from a subset of prediction tasks (e.g. activity assays for individual proteins) and only one to ten labeled examples are provided as training data on a new task.
+The approach is evaluated in an extremely challenging setting.
+The embedding is learned from a subset of prediction tasks (e.g. activity assays for individual proteins), and only one to ten labeled examples are provided as training data on a new task.
 On Tox21 targets, even when trained with _one_ task-specific active compound and _one_ inactive compound, the model is able to generalize reasonably well because it has learned an informative embedding